lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

-[**Para visualizar tal interpretação das derivadas, usaremos `matplotlib`,**]
+[**Para visualizar tal interpretação das derivadas, usaremos `matplotlib`,**] uma biblioteca de plotagem popular em Python.

-a popular plotting library in Python.
-To configure properties of the figures produced by `matplotlib`, we need to define a few functions.
-In the following,
-the `use_svg_display` function specifies the `matplotlib` package to output the svg figures for sharper images.
-Note that the comment `#@save` is a special mark where the following function, class, or statements are saved in the `d2l` package so later they can be directly invoked (e.g., `d2l.use_svg_display()`) without being redefined.

-uma biblioteca de plotagem popular em Python.
 Para configurar as propriedades das figuras produzidas por `matplotlib`, precisamos definir algumas funções.